-This is my daily report about my exploration of the decentralized web, in reverse chronological order.
+This is my report about my exploration of the decentralized web, in reverse chronological order.

 The Inrupt/Solid project (see previous post) published the beginnings of documentation.
 I'm not a very technical person, so I'm surprised that it's actually not too hard to digest.

 So what is Solid about?
 From the documentation:

 The main enhancement is that the web becomes a collaborative read-write space, passing control from owners of a server, to the users of that system.
 The Solid specification provides this functionality.
 In order to write data as well as to read it, and to protect privacy, it is important to control who has access to what.
 This is managed using the web access control list specification.
 For permissions it is essential to have a concept of identity, for which the WebID Identity spec is used.
 This is a minimalistic identity spec, which allows a URI to denote a user, and return back machine readable data.
 Authentication of that identity is provided using WebID-TLS and WebID-OIDC right now, but other strategies, such as key fobs, or two factor authentication, could be added to depending on system needs.
 Discovery is the final piece, and allows the ability to tie all of these things together, and enables both humans and machines to participate in a rich ecosystem, leading to emergent and self organizing growth.
 The key tool for facilitating this is the URI specification.
 This forms the basis of the Linked Data philosophy which glues all of our data together, to create a complete Web Operating System.